adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 ## Usage

 1. Visit the main page 'Shopper View' to test the application, enter one or multiple card details.
 Once the payment is authorized, you will receive a webhook notification with the recurringDetailReference!
 Enter multiple cards to receive multiple different recurringDetailReferences.

 To try out subscriptions with test card numbers and payment method details, see [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).
 We recommend saving multiple test cards in your browser so you can test your integration faster in the future.

 2. Visit 'Admin Panel' to find the saved recurringDetailReferences and choose to make a payment request or disable the recurringDetailReference.

 **Note:** We currently store these values in a local memory cache, if you restart/stop the application these values are lost.
 However, the tokens will still persist on the Adyen Platform.
-You can view the stored payment details by going to a recent payment of the shopper: `Transactions` → `Payments` → `Shopper Details` → `Recurring: View stored payment details` in the ca-environment.
+You can view the stored payment details by going to a recent payment of the shopper in the Customer Area: `Transactions` → `Payments` → `Shopper Details` → `Recurring: View stored payment details`.